magedsopihy/task/README.md

 ### building the app
 ----
-the build with nodejs and express framework you can run the locally by cloning the repo in cd insde app directory the run \
+the build with nodejs and express framework you can run the locally by cloning the repo and cd insde app directory the run \
 node app.js

 ### decorize the app